 The code for reading Data Push is the same across all EVM-compatible blockchains and price feed types.
 You choose different types of price feed for different uses, but the request and response format are the same.
 To read a price feed, specify the following variables:

 RPC endpoint URL: This determines which network that your smart contracts will run on.
 You can use a node provider service or point to your xown client.
-If you are using a Web3 wallet, it is already configured with the RPC endpoints for several networks and the Remix IDE will automatically detect them for you.
+If you are using a Web3 wallet, it is already configured with the RPC endpoints for several networks and the will automatically detect them for you.

 Feed contract address: This determines which Price Feed your smart contract will read.
 Contract addresses are different for each network.
 You can find the available contract addresses on the following pages: